FAQEUCyber Resilience Act

 It must ensure compliance of the covered products with Part I of Annex I and compliance of the manufacturer's vulnerability-handling processes with Part II of Annex I.

-It must also cover the relevant lifecycle stages, including design, development, final product inspection and testing, and vulnerability handling, and it must remain effective throughout the support period.
+It must also cover the relevant lifecycle controls, including design, development, production controls, final product inspection and testing, and vulnerability handling, and it must remain effective throughout the support period.

 Citations